DHTMLX/docs-diagram/docs/guides/diagram_editor/grid_area.md

 - a toolbar with controls:
     - *"add"* - to add a new child for the selected shape;
     - *"assistant"* - to add assistant for the selected shape;
+    - *"partner"*  - to add partner for the selected shape;
     - *"horizontal"* - to arrange children of the shape horizontally;
     - *"vertical"* - to arrange children of the shape vertically;
     - *"remove"* - to delete the selected shape (except for the root one);
 - resizing handles (pull the handles of the editable shape to change its sizes);
 - an icon to collapse/expand child shapes.

+When you click on assistant or partner shape, it becomes editable and gets personal interface elements:

+- *"remove"* - to delete the selected shape

 Double-click the text of a shape to edit it.